Prince Harry challenges the decision to strip him of security in Britain after he moved to the US

 Harry, the youngest son of King Charles III, said that he didn't feel safe bringing his wife, former actor Meghan Markle, and their two young children back to Britain and was concerned about his own safety after being chased by paparazzi following a London charity event.

+Government lawyer James Eadie said Harry had been treated fairly and was still provided protection on some visits, such as the one in June 2021 when he was chased by photographers after attending an event with seriously ill children at Kew Gardens in west London.

-“He should be placed in a bespoke position and that bespoke arrangements be … specifically tailored to him,” government attorney James Eadie said.
+“He should be placed in a bespoke position and that bespoke arrangements be … specifically tailored to him,” Eadie said.
 “He is no longer a member of the cohort of individuals whose security position remains under regular review.”

-The Home Office has argued that any tensions between Harry and the royal household staff were irrelevant and that the committee was entitled to its decision, because he had relinquished his role as a working member of the family.
+The Home Office has argued that any tensions between Harry and royal household staff were irrelevant and that the committee was entitled to its decision because he had relinquished his role as a working member of the family.

 The case is one of five that Harry has pending in the High Court.

-The four other lawsuits involve Britain's best-known tabloids, including a case that alleges the publisher of the Daily Mail libeled him when it ran a story suggesting he had tried to hide his efforts to continue receiving government-funded security.
+The four others involve Britain's best-known tabloids, including a case that alleges the publisher of the Daily Mail libeled him when it ran a story suggesting he had tried to hide his efforts to continue receiving government-funded security.
 A ruling is expected in that case on Friday.

 Credit: AP